-Top news: Finance Minister Nirmala Sitharaman to present her first Union Budget shortly
+Top news: India will become $3-trillion dollar economy this year, says Nirmala Sitharaman

 The biggest stories of the day.

-Union Minister of Finance Nirmala Sitharaman will present the first Union Budget of the new government on Friday.
+Union Minister of Finance Nirmala Sitharaman presented the first Union Budget of the new government on Friday.
 The government had released the Economic Survey for 2018-’19 on Thursday.

 Bharatiya Janata Party General Secretary Kailash Vijayvargiya said any decision taken by the party regarding his son’s assault of a municipal corporation officer in Indore will be accepted.